ju4ncaa/BackDropOff/README.md

 ## Important

-1. Make sure you have Python installed.
-Also, install the rembg module using:
+1. Verify that you have all the necessary modules installed using the command:

 ```
 pip3 install -r requeriments.txt